HangfireIO/Hangfire.Documentation/configuration/configuring-logging.rst

 5. `Loupe <http://www.gibraltarsoftware.com/Loupe>`_
 6. `Elmah <https://code.google.com/p/elmah/>`_

-If you want to log Hangfire events and have no logging library installed, please choose the one and refer its documentation.
+If you want to log Hangfire events and have no logging library installed, please choose one of the above and refer to its documentation.

 Console logger
 ---------------

 For console applications and sandbox installations, there is the ``ColouredConsoleLogProvider`` class.
-You can start to use it in the following way:
+You can start to use it by doing the following:

 .. code-block:: csharp